1 / 10

 The Volkswagen T-Roc Black Edition looked the part with various black exterior highlights (including the 18-inch wheels, front grille, window surrounds and roof rails), piano black interior inserts and ambient lighting.

 The T-Roc Design trim level built on the SE with 17-inch alloy wheels, a contrasting roof, tinted windows and sportier bumpers with silver styling.
 It could also be equipped with a variety of interior dash colours, while ambient lighting was standard.
 There was also a Driver Alert system which would warn you to take a break if you appeared tired.

 Moving up the range, the pricier Volkswagen T-Roc SEL featured 18-inch wheels, LED headlights and LED darkened rear clusters, front sports seats and an eight-inch navigation system with voice activation.
 T-Roc SEL models featured a 10.3-inch digital instrument cluster, too, while driver profile selection allows you to select between a variety of drive modes.

 The T-Roc R-Line topped the range with its lowered sports suspension and 19-inch alloy wheels.
 There was various R-Line exterior trim highlights including a rear roof spoiler.
 Inside, you'd find a plethora of R-Line badging, including embossed on the front sports seats (which are also heated).
 There’s progressive steering and heated windscreen washer jets, too.

 What is the Volkswagen T-Roc?

-It’s a five-seater, stylish compact crossover that shares its underpinnings and engine range with the Golf hatchback, but has more space inside, a higher driving position and more striking exterior.
+The Volkswagen T-Roc is a five-seater, stylish compact small SUV that shares its underpinnings and engine range with the Golf hatchback, but has more space inside, a higher driving position and more striking exterior.